 If the documentation does not specify insulation clearances, assessors can check manufacturer product information for guidance.
 Manufacturer's data information and clearances must be referenced when the model numbers of the recessed fittings are known.
 If the provided documentation has limited electrical details for the recessed light fittings specified, the following provision must be followed as per the NatHERS Technical Note.

-8g Penetrations affecting insulation must be modelled as stated by the fitting manufacturer.
-If unspecified, assessors must include a minimum 50mm insulation clearance around ceiling penetrations.
-(Tech Note clause 9.7)
+9g Unless otherwise stated by the manufacturer, assessors must include a minimum 50mm insulation clearance around ceiling penetrations.
+(Tech Note Table 5)